Robomanipal-Taskphase-Coding-2023/jawwad_faizan/task2/README.md

 $ git merge <branch_name>  //merges newly created branch to master branch

+<h2>What is Github?</h2>

+GitHub is a web-based platform for version control and collaborative software development.
+It allows users to host, manage, and share code repositories, facilitating teamwork and tracking changes in code.
+Developers and teams use GitHub for code collaboration, project management, and open-source contributions.
+It's a vital tool for the software development community.

 <h2>How to link Git to remote repositories like GitHub?</h2>

 When first creating a repository, a screen like this should appear